Hitman: Codename 47: Gameplay

-Hitman: Codename 47 is presented from the third-person perspective, but the control setup is similar to a first-person shooter as 47's movements are restricted to turning, strafing and moving forward.
+Hitman: Codename 47 is presented from the third-person perspective, but the control setup is similar to a first-person shooter as 47's movements are restricted to turning, strafing and moving forward and backward.
 Each level takes place in a semi-open world environment which is populated with non-player characters such as civilians and armed guards.
 Although mission criteria may vary, the goal is generally to find 47's assigned target and kill them by any means possible.
 Though the path may appear linear, it is possible through various ways to accomplish the mission and approach a target directly without eliciting a violent reprisal.
 The game essentially emphasises stealth and silent kills without raising alerts, giving the player a higher financial reward for doing so.
-Penalties in the form of financial deductions are given, for example if the player kills civilians, but none of the guards are slain.
-As the money is used to purchase weapons and ammo during the course of the game, this pressures the player to utilise stealth, disguise and melee based mechanics for the most cost-effective method to take out targets.
+Penalties in the form of financial deductions are given, for example if the player kills civilians, but none of the guards or other enemies are slain.
+As the money is used to purchase weapons and ammo during the course of the game, this pressures the player to utilise stealth, disguise, and melee based mechanics for the most cost-effective method to take out targets.

 The player can peek around corners by using the lean function, which prompts 47 to tilt slightly to one side.
 47 is able to climb ladders, but cannot defend himself with a weapon while doing so.
 In addition, he is only able to jump from one balcony to another.
 There is an on-screen cursor to indicate in which direction 47 will attack.
 The heads-up display includes a life bar which measures 47's health, ammo capacity, kevlar durability, and the current item selected.
 Alert messages sometimes appear next to the health readout.
 These occur whenever enemies discover a body on the map, or if 47 falls under suspicion.
 47's weaponry consists of various short and long-range firearms, a garrote wire, and a knife.
 Handguns generally have excellent range, while automatic rifles and machine guns decrease in accuracy the farther away 47 is from his target.
-47 can also equip himself with a sniper rifle, concealed in a special suitcase, which must be reassembled before he may use it.
+47 can also equip himself with a sniper rifle, including one concealed in a special suitcase, which must be reassembled before he may use it.
 Once he is finished with the rifle, 47 can take it apart and place it in the suitcase once more.